Parker9706/terrace-house-api/README.md

 ]
 ```
 ---
-### Retrieve all members by series
+### Get all members by series
-Add the corresponding key as a URL parameter
+Add the corresponding key as a URL parameter to return all members from a particular series.
 | Parameter    |      Series      |
 |   --------   |      -------     |
 | bxg  | Boys X Girls Next Door   |